lilin-bme/lilin-bme.github.io/index.md

 - Oct 05, 2023: Prof. LIN delivered an online guest lecture for the UIUC BIOE class, as invited by Prof. Shuming Nie.
 - Sept 20, 2023: **Transmission Raman Tomography paper accepted by *ACS Appl.
 Mater.
 Interfaces*.** Congrats to Haoqiang!
 - Sept 08, 2023: Undergraduate Han GU received NSFC funding for her study on spatially offset Raman spectroscopy.
 Congrats.
 - Aug 25, 2023: Prof. LIN received National Science Foundation of China (NSFC) funding.
-Congrats (祝贺林老师获国自然面上基金)
+Congrats (祝贺团队获国自然面上基金)
 - Aug 3, 2023: Paper on "direct and quantitative assessments of spectroscopic tissue penetration" accepted by *MED-X*.
 - June 08, 2023: Prof. LIN delivered an invited talk at the PhotoniX Conference.
 - May 30, 2023: Prof. LIN delivered an online webinar talk, invited by the Instrument Website.
 - May 25, 2023: Haoqiang XIE was awarded the national undergraduate innovation research program.
-- May 15, 2023: Paper on "in vivo lesion localization of transmission Raman spectroscopy" accepted by *Advanced Science*.
+- May 15, 2023: **Our research on in vivo lesion localization of transmission Raman spectroscopy published by *Advanced Science*.**
 - May 05, 2023: Our team won the Top Medal in the Shanghai College Student Competition, with the project "Penetrating Transmission Raman Spectroscopy for Non-Invasive Diagnosis".
 - Jan 01, 2022: Paper accepted by *Small Methods* reported highest detection depths of transmission Raman spectroscopy.
 - Apr 05, 2023: Haoqi HE was awarded Excellent Graduate at SJTU.
 Congrats.